 Table of Contents:

-ChatGPT has been a viral sensation, and now most businesses, including big giants like Microsoft and Google, are joining the AI hype.
+ChatGPT has been a viral sensation, and now most businesses, including big giants like Microsoft and Google, have joined the AI hype.
+Google also released Bard, a factual language model from Google AI, which was first announced in February 2023 and is powered by Google's latest language model, currently Gemini.
 The power of AI can't be denied, and a recent Gartner, Inc. poll* confirmed it, stating that 45% of executive leaders increased their investments in AI due to the publicity surrounding ChatGPT.

 Use cases for generative AI